 How Much Does It Cost to Hire an Auto Fraud Attorney?

 Our firm takes auto fraud cases on a contingency basis.
-Contingency is the legal term for “you don’t pay unless we win.”
-What better is that we only ask for a very small percentage of any fees you recover from the dealership, as our clients are our first priority.
-Call today and tell us about your bad car situation for your free consultation.
+A contingency is the legal term for “you don’t pay unless we win.”
+Something that is better is we only ask for a very small percentage of any fees you recover from the dealership, as our clients are our first priority.
+Call today and tell us about your bad car situation during your free consultation.
+Very low upfront fees to start filing your lawsuit.